newstack-cloud/celerity-docs/docs/applications/resources/celerity-consumer.md

 In the Azure Serverless environment, Azure Functions are deployed for the handlers which are triggered by a queue.

-When the `sourceId` is a Celerity topic, an Azure Storage Queue is created to subscribe to the topic to implement a reliable and scalable fan-out approach.
-The Azure Storage Queue will then be configured as a [trigger](https://learn.microsoft.com/en-us/azure/azure-functions/functions-bindings-storage-queue-trigger?tabs=python-v2%2Cisolated-process%2Cnodejs-v4%2Cextensionv5&pivots=programming-language-csharp) for the deployed Azure Function(s).
+When the `sourceId` is a Celerity topic, an Azure Service Bus Queue is created to subscribe to the topic to implement a reliable and scalable fan-out approach.
+The Azure Service Bus Queue will then be configured as a [trigger](https://learn.microsoft.com/en-us/azure/azure-functions/functions-bindings-service-bus-trigger?tabs=python-v2%2Cisolated-process%2Cnodejs-v4%2Cextensionv5&pivots=programming-language-csharp) for the deployed Azure Function(s).
+For other event sources such as data sources or blob storage containers, either a direct trigger is set up for the consumer handlers or an integration with Service Bus is configured to be able to trigger the consumer application functions through Service Bus.

 When it comes metrics and tracing for the Azure Functions that process messages, traces and metrics go to Application Insights by default, from which you can export logs, traces and metrics to other tools like Grafana with plugins that use Azure Monitor as a data source.
 [OpenTelemetry for Azure Functions](https://learn.microsoft.com/en-us/azure/azure-functions/opentelemetry-howto?tabs=otlp-export&pivots=programming-language-csharp) is also supported for some languages, you can use the deploy configuration to enable OpenTelemetry for Azure Functions.

-Consumers can be deployed to Azure Functions with Azure Storage Queue triggers using [deploy configuration](/cli/docs/deploy-configuration) for the Azure Serverless target environment.
+Consumers can be deployed to Azure Functions with Azure Service Bus Queue triggers using [deploy configuration](/cli/docs/app-deploy-configuration) for the Azure Serverless target environment.

 ## Configuration Mappings